Where there’s a will, there’s a willow!

 Because willow doesn’t need prime land (it likes sun, but is happy in low areas that are prone to flooding), I was able to secure a previously unused field at EFP at a cost I could afford.
 I suddenly had a quarter acre to play with!

-Lots of things had to get started to create my willow farm… Step one, I needed to clear and till the field, as it was a fairly unruly tangle of canary reed grass and blackberry.
+So step one, I needed to clear and till the field, as it was a fairly unruly tangle of canary reed grass and blackberry.
 I got help from EFP with this, as they have access to machinery and people kind enough to run it.

 The pictures below show one of a few days of working to cover the field with mulch in preparation for planting.
 The photos make it look like I did it myself, but my husband did a LOT of labor to help me move and spread the mulch, using our Tacoma as a giant wheelbarrow.
 We had to laugh at being city folks doing things the hard way.